-- Loss of insects from cropped fields due to herbicide and insecticide use – this lack of food led to smaller broods.
+- Loss of insects from cropped fields due to herbicide and insecticide use – this lack of food leads to smaller broods.

-- Loss of nesting habitat because hedgerows and grass banks were removed or cut too frequently – this led to fewer successful breeding pairs in spring.
+- Loss of nesting habitat because hedgerows and grass banks have been removed or are cut too frequently – this leads to fewer successful breeding pairs in spring.

-- Increased predation because of land change uses – this led to higher losses particularly nesting females.
+- Increased predation because of land change uses – this leads to higher losses, particularly nesting females.

 - Poor survival during the late winter period – driven by lack of suitable winter cover and food resources.
 They used to feed over winter on seeds in the stubble fields before the land was ploughed in the spring.
 The modern practice of immediate ploughing after harvest has created a period of severe food shortage each year that has devastated local bird numbers.
 Added to this, hedgerows are often cut annually, which further reduces the farmland bird’s food sources and safe habitat for roosting and breeding.